funkhou9/blog/_posts/2016-02-06-How-is-the-Bio-PhD-supposed-to-make-a-website?.md

 to `css/style.css` to change the colors of the page, resize image elements, and so on.
 I won't include how to do each of those things here.
 Instead, it's an opportunity to learn *HTML* and *CSS*.

-Once you've made modifications to your project, to inspect your work host it on a local server with:
+Once you've made modifications to your project, to inspect your work on a local server with:

 {% highlight bash %}
 jekyll serve
 {% endhighlight %}

+Ready to publish it online?
+I found this particular youtube video very helpful for publishing my Jekyll site on GitHub Pages:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/qoQzIjGbfTg" frameborder="0" allowfullscreen></iframe>